Thyroid

 Diet and Regimen for Thyroid Health

-Maintaining a healthy diet and regimen is essential for supporting thyroid function, whether you have hypothyroidism (underactive thyroid) or hyperthyroidism (overactive thyroid).
-A balanced diet and lifestyle changes can help manage symptoms, support overall thyroid health, and optimize treatment.
+Maintaining a healthy diet and daily regimen is essential for supporting thyroid function, whether you have hypothyroidism (underactive thyroid) or hyperthyroidism (overactive thyroid).
+A balanced diet and lifestyle measures can help manage symptoms, support overall thyroid health, and complement ongoing care.

 Diet for Thyroid Health